Great Indian bustard: Behaviour and ecology

-They drink water if it is available and will sometimes sit down to drink or suck water followed by raising up their heads at an angle.
+It drinks water if available and sometimes sits down to drink or suck water followed by raising up its heads at an angle.
 When threatened, hens are said to carry young chicks under the wing.
 Young birds have been recorded to dust-bathe frequently.

+The male is polygamous.
+During the breeding season, it is solitary, but congregates to small flocks in winter.
+It is thought to use a mating system that has been termed as an "exploded or dispersed lek".

+Great Indian bustards make local movements but these are not well understood; flocks disperse after the monsoon.

 Breeding occurs between March and September, when the inflated fluffy white feathers of the male are inflated and displayed.
 Territorial fights between males may involve strutting next to each other, leaping against each other with legs against each other and landing down to lock the opponent's head under their neck.
 During courtship display, the male inflates the gular sac which opens under the tongue, inflating it so that a large wobbly bag appears to hang down from the neck.
 The tail is held cocked up over the body.
 The male also raises the tail and folds it on its back.
 The male periodically produces a resonant deep, booming call that may be heard for nearly 500m.
 The female lays a single egg in an unlined scrape on the ground.
 Only the females are involved in incubation and care of the young.
 The eggs are at risk of destruction from other animals particularly ungulates and crows.
 Females may use a distraction display that involves flying zigzag with dangling legs.